Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Conclusions

 \section{Conclusions}

-In this paper, we introduce a $D-$dimensional RSII-like solution with codimension-one.
-Within this brane model, we explore the localization of $q-$form fields while considering a coupling between the kinetic term and the spacetime.
-This coupling introduces a multiplier factor, $F(R)$, into the action for a massless bulk $q-$form field.
-This factor, dependent on the scalar curvature of the bulk spacetime, plays a crucial role in determining the localization of the KK modes of the $q-$form field.
-Our study delves into investigating the localization of KK modes for the scalar fields, $U(1)$ gauge vector fields, and KR fields within a 5D RSII-like brane model.
+In this paper, we introduce a coupling mechanism between the kinetic term of the $q-$form field and the background spacetime.
+Based on this scenario, there is a multiplier factor $F(R)$ in the action of the $q-$form field.
+This function $F(R)$ only depends on the scalar curvature of the bulk.
+Then, we further investigate the localization of concrete $q-$form fields with three kinds of brane models.

-In a $D-$dimensional spacetime where $D=p+2$, the zero mode of a massless $q-$form field is localized on the thick brane when the parameter $t_2$ is positive.
-Additionally, when $q<(p-1)/2$, the localization of zero mode allow $t_2$ to be negative.
-The localization pattern of massive KK modes for the $q-$form field relies on the parameter $t_2$, presenting three cases: \begin{itemize} \item For $t_2<\frac{3b}{4p}$, no localized massive mode are observed, \item For $t_2=\frac{3b}{4p}$, a finite number of localized massive modes exist, \item For $t_2>\frac{3b}{4p}$, an infinite number of localized massive modes are present. \end{itemize} It is noteworthy that in instances where $q\geq(p-1)/2$, the case of $t_2\leq0$ is not taken into consideration for the localization of the zero mode.

-For the KK modes of various $q-$form fields with a 5D RSII-like brane world, distinctive localization behaviors are observed across the scalar field, $U(1)$ gauge vector field, and KR field.
-Initially, the scalar zero mode is localized on the thick brane regardless of the sign of parameter $t_2$.
-However, both the $U(1)$ gauge vector field and the KR field necessitate a positive value of parameter $t_2$ to localize the zero modes.

-Regarding the localization of massive KK modes in these $q-$form fields, except for the general behaviors mentioned before, more understandings emerge: When $0<t_2<b/4$, a volcanic potential may emerge, implying the existence of resonant KK modes.
-The number of these resonant modes increases with higher values of both $t_1$ and $t_2$.
-For the case of $t_2=b/4$, a finite number of massive KK modes can be localized on the brane, with the number rising alongside $t_1$.